sowejohn5-crypto/Janneh-/README.md

-# Janneh-
+# Janneh - The Journey to Janneh

-It is an Islamic app
+Islamic PWA with Qur'an, Hadith, Prayer Times, and more.